Kolchak: The Night Stalker: Legacy

 show.
-A character named "Richard Matheson", named for the screenwriter of the first two pilot films, appeared in several episodes.
-Carter also wanted McGavin to appear as Kolchak in one or more episodes of The X-Files, but McGavin was unwilling to reprise the character for the show.
-He then pitched the idea of him portraying Mulder's father which he also turned down.
+Several episodes featured a character named for Richard Matheson (Raymond J. Barry), screenwriter of the two pilot films.
+Carter wanted McGavin to appear as Kolchak in The X-Files, but McGavin was unwilling to reprise the character for the show.
+He then pitched the idea of him portraying Fox Mulder (David Duchovny)'s father Bill which he also turned down.
 He did eventually appear in several episodes as Arthur Dales, a retired FBI agent described as the "father of the X-Files".
-In the third episode of the 2016 revival series, a character prominently featured in the episode "Mulder and Scully Meet the Were-Monster" is conspicuously attired in Kolchak's trademark seersucker jacket, black knit tie, and straw hat.
+In the third episode of the 2016 revival series, Guy Mann (Rhys Darby), a character prominently featured in the episode "Mulder and Scully Meet the Were-Monster" is conspicuously attired in Kolchak's signature seersucker jacket, black knit tie, and straw hat.